Artworks We Like: July Was Hot!

 Paranoia On Paper (featured image) is the first and only collaborative painting on canvas by Word To Mother and Sickboy, the renowned British artists, and the part of their Paranoia On Paper project, backed by Fluorescent Smogg.
 This big and beautiful art piece (90 x 130), created by acrylic spray gold leaf and ink on canvas, presents the various ways of articulating the elements of their visual languages.
 It shows their mutual love for vivid pastel colors and characters that resemble the cartoons from their childhood.
 These two artists are a perfect match – their playful, multi-layered and detailed imagery draws inspiration from the precious memories of the past times, juxtaposes them with reality and tells a story.

 Shepard Fairey - This Is Your God

 The print This Is Your God by the street art legend Shepard Fairey, well known for his thought-provoking and often controversial designs, is his typical piece of artwork.
 The slogan “This Is Your God”, as well as many other slogans used for his OBEY campaign, are borrowed from John Carpenter’s movie They Live, tackles the topic of consciousness and political messaging.
 Shepard Fairey intents to provoke people to react, to think and question their own role.
-The artist finds the inspiration in Heidegger’s concept of phenomenology and with biting sarcasm tells us to “obey”.
+The artist finds the inspiration in Heidegger’s concept of phenomenology and tells us to “obey” with biting sarcasm.
 The print (91 x 61) is framed and signed by the artist.
 Only one left in stock!
 Get it while you can.